 Engineers escalate product decisions upward by default

-PM provides intent and success criteria; engineer owns scope decisions
+PM sets intent and success criteria; engineer owns scope inside it

-Engineers resolve implementation questions independently within their authority
+Engineers resolve implementation questions inside their tier without escalation

-Scope changes within PM-defined constraints are engineer-owned decisions
+Scope changes within PM-defined constraints are engineer-owned calls

 PM reviews outcomes at defined checkpoints, not implementation progress

-Engineers escalate only when decisions cross Tier 1 boundaries
+Engineers escalate only when a decision crosses a Tier 1 boundary

 The structural fix isn't more PM headcount.
 It's moving decision authority to where the relevant information lives.

-Product decisions exist on a spectrum from "which problem to solve" — PM-owned, requires customer proximity and business context — to "how to implement the solution" — engineer-owned, requires technical context and implementation knowledge.
-In most teams, PMs hold authority over decisions in the middle of that spectrum, where engineers actually have more relevant context: feature scope, API surface design, MVP boundaries.
+Product decisions sit on a spectrum.
+One end: which problem to solve — PM-owned, requires customer proximity and business context.
+Other end: how to implement — engineer-owned, requires technical context and implementation knowledge.
+In most teams, PMs hold authority across the middle of that spectrum, where engineers actually carry more context: feature scope, API surface design, MVP boundaries.

 Tier 1 — PM authority.
 Which problem to solve.
 Who the user is.
 What success looks like.
 Cross-team coherence — ensuring individually reasonable features don't combine into incoherent product behavior.
 Priority ordering across the team's surface area.
-These decisions require customer proximity and org-level visibility that most engineers don't have and shouldn't need to acquire.
+These calls require customer proximity and org-level visibility that most engineers don't have and shouldn't be forced to acquire.

 Tier 2 — Joint authority (PM + Engineer).
 Feature scope and constraints.
 MVP boundary.
 API surface principles.
 UX decisions that affect overall product coherence.
 These sit at the intersection of product intent and technical reality.
-Both parties hold information the other lacks.
-Joint authority means neither can proceed alone — and the decision must reach a specific, documented conclusion, not a vague consensus.
+Both parties carry information the other doesn't.
+Joint authority means neither side proceeds alone, and the decision must land on a specific documented conclusion, not vague consensus.

 This isn't a radical inversion of responsibility.
-It's a precise renegotiation of a boundary that became misaligned as engineering velocity accelerated.
+It's a precise renegotiation of a boundary that fell out of alignment as engineering velocity accelerated.

 | Decision Type | PM | Joint | Engineer |